Are You Data Literate?

 by | May 10, 2019

-Recently the TCG team participated in a data visualization challenge at the Indy Big Data Conference, and this experience has led me to writing a blog on data literacy.
-What is data literacy?
-Merriam Webster defines being literate as “having knowledge or competence”, and being competent with data is a foundational skill we all need in this age of big data.
+Recently, the TCG team participated in a data visualization challenge at the Indy Big Data Conference, inspiring me to write a blog on becoming data literate.
+What does it mean to be data literate?
+Merriam-Webster defines literacy as “having knowledge or competence,” and being data literate is a crucial skill for navigating our big data era.

 Now, you don’t have to love math or know how to write code to be data literate.
-What you need to be comfortable doing is asking what, how, why, and so what of data.
+You need to be comfortable asking what, how, why, and so what of data.

 • What data is being collected? (e.g., age, county, number of individuals with a college degree)